jordanbray/sqisign-rust/README.md

    as well.

 To accomplish this, I recommend checking out this repository, then performing the following steps.
-Doing the following will fail if you do it wrong.
+The following code was carefully crafted to fail (on purpose) if you somehow mess up the steps.

+This will be unnecessary once PR 7 is merged.

 ```bash
 cd the-sqisign